Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

     var flightLog = FlightLog.Parse(flight.FlightLogSignature);
     ```

-- Now press `Tab` to accept the suggestion.
+- Now press `Tab` to accept the suggestion, then press `Enter` to add the new line.

-- Now press `Enter` and Copilot will suggest the following code:
+- Copilot will suggest the following code:

     ```csharp
     flight.FlightLog = flightLog;
     ```

+- Now press `Tab` to accept the suggestion, then press `Enter` to add the new line.

 > [!Note]
 > As explained in an earlier lab, Copilot used the new created `FlightLog.cs` file in its context and suggests the `FlightLog.Parse` method.